 As carers, it is not always easy to plan holidays.
 Especially when we're in a pandemic and holidays at home are fully booked!

 So here's our guide to creating a memorable staycation.
 Built around fun days out with our cared-for.

-Everything we need to know to have a fun staycation with our cared-for
+Everything we need to know to have a fun staycation with the person we care for

 According to experts at Helping Hands: